GoFetchDeliveries/api/endpoints/jobs.md

 The returned `job_id` will be sent as a parameter in webhooks when a status of the deliver changes.

-The `price_cents` is an integer and shows the price of delivery in Australian cents.
+The `price_cents` is an integer, it shows the price of delivery in Australian cents.
 Your credit card will be charged this amount when the item is delivered.